fabioantonioastore/openpix-sdk/README.md

 # openpix-sdk
-Async OpenPix SDK using httpx as http client
+Async OpenPix SDK using aiohttp as http client